emektarkubra/Seesaw_Simulation/README.md

 The simulation was built within a single file using basic functions.

-**+ The project was prototyped quickly**
+- The project was prototyped quickly
-** A modular structure, classes, or state management—which would be necessary for larger- cale projects were not implemented**
+- A modular structure, classes, or state management which would be necessary for larger scale projects were not implemented**

 ---